ioda-net/geo-front3/test/functionnal/webdav-save.md

 Requirements: you must be able to connect to a webdav server with a username and a password.
-On this server you must have access to a KML and another file.
+On this server you must have access to 2 KMLs and another file.

 To perform these tests, you must be in drawing mode and select "Save automatically on custom server".